claesenm/optunity/docs/user/index.rst

 use, please refer to the submodules.
 Everything discussed on this page is available in all Optunity wrappers, though specialized submodule features might not be.

-Some basic terminology we will use consistently throughout the documentation:
+To avoid confusion, we will first introduce some basic terminology we will use consistently throughout the documentation:

+hyperparameters
-- *hyperparameters*: user-specified parameters for a given machine learning approach.
+    User-specified parameters for a given machine learning approach.
     These will serve as optimization variables in our context.
     Example: kernel parameters.

+score
-- *score*: some measure to quantify the quality of a certain model.
+    Some measure to quantify the quality of a certain model.
     Example: accuracy of a classifier.

+objective function
-- *objective function*: the function that must be optimized.
-The arguments to this function are a tuple of hyperparameters.
+    The function that must be optimized.
+The arguments to this function are hyperparameters and the result is some score measure of a model constructed using these hyperparameters.

     Example: accuracy of an SVM classifier with certain kernel and regularization parameters.

+solver
-- *solver*: a strategy to optimize hyperparameters.
+    A strategy to optimize hyperparameters.

     Example: grid search.

-- *train-predict-score (TPS) chain*:
+train-predict-score (TPS) chain
+    A sequence of code which trains a model, uses it to predict an independent test set and then computes some score measure based on the predictions.
+TPS chains must be specified by the user as they depend entirely on the method that is being tuned and the evaluation criteria.

 Optunity provides a variety of solvers for hyperparameter tuning problems.
 A tuning problem is specified by an objective function which does the work